Voices of Tufts Diversity Experience FAQs

 - Do I have to submit an official high school transcript?

-- When will I find out if I have been accepted into Voices?
+- When will I find out if I have been invited to attend Voices?

 - Do my parents or guardians need to do anything for Voices?

 - I want to participate in Voices, but I have a conflict.
 What do I do?

 - Do I have to miss school for in-person Voices?

 - I’m applying to Tufts through the QuestBridge National College Match.
 Am I still eligible for Voices?

 - Who should I contact for additional information?